About Me

 I am a Bermuda-born, Wales-based dancer, choreographer, writer, and director performing and creating dance theatre works for stage, public space, and film that explore themes of intersectional identity, mental health and wellbeing, and empowerment to challenge myself and audiences toward introspection and social change.
 I’m passionate about integrating access and exploring multilingual work with a specific focus on British Sign Language, Welsh, and English.

 My first film, Daughters of the Sea premiered on BBC4 before being showcased at festivals including Aesthetica Film Festival 2022.
 I have continued to write and direct shorts including commissions for BBC’s Culture in Quarantine; Ffilm Cymru, BFI Network, BBC Cymru Wales, and BBC Arts; Music Theatre Wales; and National Dance Company Wales for Welsh Government’s Wales in Germany 2021.
+My most recent film, SEVEN will premiere at the 2024 Essence Film Festival in New Orleans.

 Alongside creating and performing, I also set aside time to support the development of future generations of artists as a dance practitioner for the Arts Council Wales’ Lead Creative Schools and Cynefin programmes and writing practitioner for Literature Wales; as well as mentoring early career artists.
 In 2021 I founded the Our Voice Network, a network which exists to empower, platform, and develop artists of the Global Majority.